-Please click the button below to access the university's flexible work policy.
+Please click the button below to access the campus' flexible work policy.

 Please click the button below to access the university's flexible work overview and guidelines, specific types of arrangements, and training modules for employees and managers.